Tibo-Ulens/freud_bot/CONTRIBUTING.md

 ### Utilities

- - `make setup` will create/download the stuff needed to work on the project
+ - `make` will pull the latest docker image from GHCR and run it
+ - `make dev` will build a docker image from the local code and run it
+ - `make down` will stop all running containers
  - `make dbd` will spin up a headless instance of the database container
+ - `make chd` will spin up a headless instance of the cache container
  - `make psql` will start a psql instance in the database container
- - `make down` will stop all running containers
+ - `make redis` will start a redis CLI instance in the cache container
+ - `make setup` will create/download the stuff needed to work on the project

 ### Issues